-If the employee on maternity leave gives their eight weeks’ notice (as per the normal maternity leave rules), they could be furloughed on return if this situation is ongoing.
+If the employee on maternity leave gives their eight weeks’ notice (as per the normal maternity leave rules), they could be furloughed on return if the scheme was still in place.
 Normal maternity rules will still apply.

 What statutory sick pay is available for those self-isolating and who is eligible?

 You will be eligible to receive £94.25 per week Statutory Sick Pay (SSP) payable by your employer, unless your contract of employment states otherwise, if:

 - you have coronavirus or you are displaying symptoms